ramirorichmand/RR5_UnconfirmedTitle/README.md

 ## Disclaimer ⚠️
 Only Pans is not responsible for any uncontrollable cravings, sudden outbursts of laughter, or an insatiable desire to wear a chef's hat.
 Proceed with caution!

-So, if you're up for a delightful blend of laughter and gourmet cuisine, join us at Only Pans.
+So, if you're up for a delightful blend of laughter and gourmet cuisine, join us at OnlyPans.
 We guarantee that your taste buds and funny bone will be thoroughly satisfied! 😄🍽️

 ## Show Your Support 🤝

-<b> Thank you </b> for taking the time to drop by and check out this Backend API Project ☺️
+<b> Thank you </b> for taking the time to drop by and check out this React Project ☺️

 If you've liked or found this project helpful, please consider giving it a star 🌟 and supporting me on my journey to improve my programming skills and chase my aspirations.
 I'd love to hear your feedback on this project, so feel free to leave your thoughts and suggestions.
 Let's create the most flavourful fine dining experience together!